صوت المرأة ثورة

 For further information on the Public Order Laws, here is a publication on the criminalisation of women in Sudan by the Strategic Initiative for Women in the Horn of Africa (SIHA) and The Redress Trust.

-On top of government enforced discrimination and a lack of legal safety (there is no law against marital rape, as we were reminded through Noura’s case last year), women are also disrespected and underestimated by the wider society.
-The Journalist Zeinab Mohammad Salih reports about the sexist gender roles that the Sudanese Professionals Association (SPA), the umbrella organisation that is organising the Sudanese uprising, tried to assign to women.
+On top of government enforced discrimination and a lack of legal safety (there is no law against marital rape, as we were reminded through Noura’s case last year), women are also being disrespected and underestimated by the wider society.
+The Journalist Zeinab Mohammad Salih reports about the sexist gender roles that the Sudanese Professionals Association (SPA), the umbrella organisation that is organising the Sudanese Uprising, tried to assign to women.
 Namely, asking them to clean Khartoum’s streets because they allegedly “care more about the cleaning”.
-Furthermore, women’s faces have been photoshopped onto pro-regime men in order feminise, read humiliate, them.
-This sends the message that ‘even women’ are out in the streets, so why aren’t you?
+Women’s faces have been photoshopped onto pro-regime men in order to feminise, i.e. humiliate, them.
+This supposedly sends the message that ‘even women’ are out in the streets, so why aren’t you?

-Most importantly, they have not allowed anyone to silence them or push them into the sad stereotype of the oppressed Muslim woman that must be a victim because she wears the hijab and was probably subjected to genital cutting, which is why her life is basically over now.
-No. Contrary to this familiar orientalist western media and feminist framing, Sudanese women have forever fought by and for themselves and continue to do so.
+Most importantly, they have not allowed anyone to silence them or push them into the sad stereotype of the oppressed Muslim woman.
+No. Sudanese women have forever fought by and for themselves and continue to do so.

-Just like now, women were important actors in Sudan’s previous two revolutions in 1964 and 1989.
-The video of Alaa Salah, that has been breaking the internet, singing with the crowds in a white toub and big golden earrings, serves a reminder of female activists in the 60s, 70s and 80s.
-She is wearing the traditional Sudanese dress that represents working women in cities as well as in rural areas.
+Women were important actors in Sudan’s previous two revolutions in 1964 and 1989.
+The video of Alaa Salah singing with the crowds in a white toub and big golden earrings serves as a reminder of female activists in the 60s, 70s and 80s.
+She is wearing the traditional Sudanese dress that represents professional women in cities as well as in rural areas.

-In light of the silencing of women’s achievements throughout history and the continuous sidelining and belittling of their involvement, a group of Sudanese feminists have now launched a camp gain called Waqto wa naso (“The time has come”).
+To protest the silencing of women’s achievements throughout history and the continuous sidelining and belittling of their involvement, a group of Sudanese feminists have now launched a camp gain called Waqto wa naso (“The time has come”).
 They call for an end to sexist language, condescending attitudes and patriarchal hierarchies between citizens.
-It seems to be the never-ending task of non-white women to balance the fight against dictatorial leaders and the plight of patriarchal societies, to march on all fronts and remain strong (and graceful like Alaa) whilst having to anticipate discrimination from any old (and even young) man.
+It seems to be the never-ending task of non-white women to balance the fight against dictatorial leaders and the plight of patriarchal societies, to march on all fronts and remain strong (and graceful like Alaa) whilst having to anticipate discrimination from any man.

 As the world is finally forced to acknowledge what they have successfully ignored in the past, and seeing the sudden rise of articles praising Sudanese women, I want to assert that just because you weren’t aware of us before, we are not suddenly rising now.
 Sudanese women have not recently been emancipated, they have not ‘found their voice’, they have ‘not woken up’.

 They have been fighting, when nobody bothered listening to them as much as when now smartphones and twitter are providing more accessible platforms.
-Interestingly, most of the Sudanese that are updating me about the uprising are female, from Sara Elhassan to Yousra Elbagir to Nesrine Malik.
+Most of the Sudanese that are updating us about the Uprising are women, from Sara Elhassan to Yousra Elbagir to Nesrine Malik.
 It is women reporters that are engaging and educating the rest of us in the diaspora.
-Similarly, it is women artists like Enas Satir that are putting the revolution into pictures to keep everyone encouraged.
+Similarly, it is women artists like Enas Satir that visualising the revolution to keep everyone encouraged.

 This revolution wouldn’t be if it wasn’t for women.

 As a Sudanese woman in the diaspora, I look to Sudan in fear and pride, in hope and sadness and hope.
-Over 60 people have been killed so far, nobody knows how many more will have to give up their lives to create a new and fair system.
-As Sudan embarks on an exciting, scary journey reshaping the country, we must not forget women’s contributions in that interesting masculine manner that tends to suffer from sudden amnesia whenever change has happened.
+After the Massacre on June 3rd, we struggle to to overcome fear and trauma whilst the people of Sudan have already resumed their peaceful protests in the streets.
+As we remain determined to reshape the country, we must not forget women’s contributions in that interesting masculine manner that tends to suffer from sudden amnesia whenever change has happened.